The Road to Hjolmoberget: Norway's Steep Paved Challenge

-Hjølmoberget is a mountain peak at an elevation of 853m (2,798ft) above the sea level, located in Vestland county, in Norway.
+Hjølmoberget stands as a majestic mountain peak, soaring to an elevation of 853m (2,798ft) above sea level, nestled in Vestland county, Norway.

 Pic: Eirik Sæbø